psychdatascience/FDS-CourseOne/005_TU_PracticeWithGitViaTerminal.md

+## Let's make something helpful with git/GitHub!

-## Practice using Git and GitHub via the terminal
+#### Practice using Git and GitHub via the terminal

 Learning Goals: